-- All work for classes and seminars (which could include, for example, coursework assignments, dissertations/project work, group work, presentations, posters, problem sets, research proposals and any other work submitted to the School) must be the student's own work.
+- 1. All work for classes and seminars (which could include, for example, coursework assignments, dissertations/project work, group work, presentations, posters, problem sets, research proposals and any other work submitted to the School) must be the student's own work.
 Direct quotations from other sources/materials must be placed properly within quotation marks or indented and must be cited fully.
 All paraphrased material must be clearly acknowledged.
 Infringing this requirement, whether deliberately or not, or passing off the work of others as the student's own work, whether deliberately or not, is plagiarism. - 2.
-The definition of a student's own work includes work produced by collaboration expressly allowed by the department concerned or, at MPhil/PhD level, allowed under the Regulations for Research Degrees.
+The definition of a student's own work includes work produced by collaboration expressly allowed by the Department concerned or, at MPhil/PhD level, allowed under the Regulations for Research Degrees.
 If the student has not been given permission, such work will be considered to be the product of unauthorised collusion regardless of whether this is with anyone inside or outside LSE and will be considered as an offence under these Regulations. - 3.
-A piece of work may only be submitted for assessment once either to the LSE or elsewhere.
+The use of artificial intelligence software to help with any part of a student's assessment is strictly prohibited unless some use is permitted as defined by the Department responsible for the assessment. - 4.
+A piece of work may only be submitted for assessment once, either to the LSE or elsewhere.
 Submitting the same work, or part of that work (either formative or summative) twice will be regarded as an offence of 'self-plagiarism' and will be considered under these Regulations.
-However, earlier summative or formative work may be used as an element of a larger summative assessment, provided that the amount of earlier work used is acceptable to the department and the work is properly referenced.
-Students wanting to use earlier work must seek clarification from the relevant department. - 4.
-Students must ensure they submit the correct and final version of their summative work to the School.
-Normally, the department must treat and mark summative work submitted by the student as a genuine attempt even where a student claims to have submitted the incorrect version.
-It will be open to the department to run all submissions through text matching software (for example Turnitin).
-For the avoidance of doubt, all work received in connection with summative assessments is subject to the School's assessment Regulations. - 5.
-The School's Statement on editorial help for students' written work sets out what the School considers to be and not to be permissible by way of editorial help with their written work.
-Contravention of the statement, whether deliberately or not, is an assessment offence. - 6.
-The following list, although not exhaustive, provides examples of what would be considered exam misconduct.
-See Regulation 9.3 for the definition of exam under these regulations.
-Any attempt to commit one of these offences will be considered an offence in itself:
+However, earlier summative or formative work may be used as an element of a larger summative assessment, provided that the amount of earlier work used is acceptable to the Department and the work is properly referenced.
+Students wanting to use earlier work must seek clarification from the relevant Department.